-Carbon & KDF filter media.
-KDF removes upto 10x more chlorine than carbon alone and is still effective in hot water.
+Carbon, KDF, and Ceramics filter media.
+KDF removes up to 10x more chlorine than carbon alone and is still effective in hot water.
 KDF also releases a powerful anti- bacterial which helps reduce bacterial build-up in the showerhead and also reduces heavy metals/contaminants.

 |Fitting Size||Standard Shower Hose Fittings|